-This category includes amounts due to related parties and accounts payable and accrued liabilities, all of which are recognized at amortized cost.
+This category includes amounts due to related parties, accounts payable and accrued liabilities, and loan payable, all of which are recognized at amortized cost.

-The Company's financial instruments consist of cash, marketable securities, receivables, accounts payable and accrued liabilities and accounts payable to related parties.
+The Company's financial instruments consist of cash, marketable securities, receivables, accounts payable and accrued liabilities, accounts payable to related parties, and loan payable.
 The Company has designated its cash as fair value through profit or loss, which are measured at fair value.
 Marketable securities are classified as available-for-sale investments which are carried at fair value with changes in fair value recognized in equity.
 Receivables are classified as loans and receivables, which are measured at amortized cost.
-Accounts payable and accrued liabilities and accounts payable to related parties are classified as other financial liabilities, which are measured at amortized cost.
+Accounts payable and accrued liabilities, accounts payable to related parties, and loan payable are classified as other financial liabilities, which are measured at amortized cost.